Hungary Reduces Number Of Asylum-Seekers It Will Admit To 2 Per Day

 Hungary has quietly closed its borders to nearly all asylum seekers, which human rights advocates say violates international laws and is stranding thousands of refugee families in Serbia.

-NPR interviewed asylum seekers, refugee advocates and a lawyer with direct knowledge of the near closure and the resulting panic and despair.
+NPR interviewed asylum seekers, refugee advocates and a lawyer all with direct knowledge of the near closure and the resulting panic and despair.
 They report that since Jan.
 22, Hungary is allowing only one asylum seeker per day to cross from Serbia into each of its two "transit zones."

 The widely criticized zones – surrounded by barbed wire and dotted with shipping containers configured into living space — are the only places asylum seekers entering Hungary are allowed to go unless they already have refugee status from another EU country.
 U.N.
 High Commissioner for Refugees Filippo Grandi last September likened the transit zones to detention centers and called on Hungary to improve access for asylum seekers.